kyverno/kyverno/documentation/writing-policies-autogen.md

 This auto-generation behavior is controlled by the `pod-policies.kyverno.io/autogen-controllers` annotation.

-By default, Kyverno inserts an annotation `pod-policies.kyverno.io/autogen-controllers=DaemonSet,Deployment,Job,StatefulSet`, to generate an additional rule that is applied to these pod controllers.
+By default, Kyverno inserts an annotation `pod-policies.kyverno.io/autogen-controllers=DaemonSet,Deployment,Job,StatefulSet,CrobJob`, to generate additional rules that are applied to these pod controllers.

 You can change the annotation `pod-policies.kyverno.io/autogen-controllers` to customize the target pod controllers for the auto-generated rules.
 For example, Kyverno generates a rule for a `Deployment` if the annotation of policy is defined as `pod-policies.kyverno.io/autogen-controllers=Deployment`.

-The supported pod controllers for auto-gen feature: `DaemonSet`, `Deployment`, `Job`, `StatefulSet` and `CrobJob`.

 When a `name` or `labelSelector` is specified in the match / exclude block, Kyverno skips generating pod controllers rule as these filters may not be applicable to pod controllers.